Land of wombats and kangoroos, koalas and...spiders! Who wouldn't love to spend some time in Australia and explore the outback and amazing cities?

-- Requirements for Becoming an Au Pair in Australia
+- Requirements to become an Au Pair in Australia

 - Duties and Responsibilities of an Au Pair in Australia